ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 ...
 ```

-We get a table that has two columns.
-The right column shows the subdirectory.
-The left column shows the number of occupied bites.
+You see a table of two columns.
+The right column shows the subdirectories.
+The left column shows the number of bits they occupy.

-If you want to add information about files in the `du` output, use the `-a` option.
-Here is an example:
+You can add the statistics for the files to the `du` output.
+Use the `-a` option for that.
+Here is an example `du` call:
 {line-numbers: false, format: Bash}
 ```
 du /usr/share -a
 ```

-The `-h` option makes the output of the `du` utility clearer.
-The option converts the number of bytes into kilobytes, megabytes, and gigabytes.
+The `-h` option improves the `du` output.
+The option converts bytes to kilobytes, megabytes, and gigabytes.

-Suppose that we should evaluate all HTML files in the `/usr/share` path.
-The following command prints that statistics:
+Suppose that you want to evaluate the size of all HTML files in the `/usr/share` path.
+The following command does it:
 {line-numbers: false, format: Bash}
 ```
 du /usr/share -a -h | grep "\.html"
 ```

-Here the pipeline transfers the `du` output to the `grep` input.
-Then `grep` prints the lines that contain the "\.html" pattern.
+Here the pipeline redirects the `du` output to the `grep` input.
+The `grep` utility filters it and prints the lines that match the "\.html" pattern.

 The backslash \ escapes the dot in the "\.html" pattern.
 The dot means a single occurrence of any character.
-If you specify the ".html" pattern, the `grep` utility finds extra files (like `pod2html.1perl.gz`) and subdirectories (like `/usr/share/doc/pcre/html`).
+If you specify the ".html" pattern, the `grep` output includes non-HTML files (like `pod2html.1perl.gz`) and subdirectories (like `/usr/share/doc/pcre/html`).
 When you escape the dot, the `grep` utility treats it as a dot character.

-The pipeline combines two commands in our example with `du` and `grep`.
-But the number of combined commands is not limited.
-For example, you can sort the found HTML files in descending order.
-The `sort` utility does this job.
-Here is the example command:
+The pipeline combines calls of `du` and `grep` utilities in our example.
+However, you can combine more than two commands.
+Suppose that you need to sort the found HTML files.
+Call the `sort` utility for doing this job.
+Then you get the following pipeline :
 {line-numbers: false, format: Bash}
 ```
 du /usr/share -a -h | grep "\.html" | sort -h -r
 ```

-By default, the `sort` utility sorts the strings in ascending [**lexicographic order**](https://en.wikipedia.org/wiki/Lexicographic_order).
-For example, there is a file that contains the following strings:
+The `sort` utility sorts the strings in ascending [**lexicographic order**](https://en.wikipedia.org/wiki/Lexicographic_order) when called without options.
+The following example explains the lexicographic order.
+Suppose that you have a file.
+It has this contents:
 {line-numbers: true, format: text}
 ```
 abc